 Access is also a concern for registries.
-Access refers to users with read/write access to an image as well as users who are allowed to edit or delete an image.
-With a public repository, access is mostly under the control of the repository administrator, as opposed to a private repository where users will need to actively manage access.
-Private repositories -- such as Docker Hub -- provide users with a basic sense of access control.
+Access refers to users with read/write access to an image, as well as users who can edit or delete an image.
+With a public repository, access is mostly under the control of the repository administrator, as opposed to a private repository where users must actively manage access.
+Private repositories, such as Docker Hub, provide users with basic access control.

 Public containers are often less secure because individual container images might have malicious or outdated code, which, if it goes unpatched, could lead to a data breach.
 If an organization's major concern is security, then its first move should be to implement a private registry or repository.